 Error: ClientException: No Fargate configuration exists for given values

 Define the right CPU and memory values for the tasks hosted on Fargate

-To resolve the above issue, I’m gonna provide you with a table that contains all supported values for the CPU and memory, where you can apply the right value in your task definition:
+To resolve the above issue, I’m going to provide you with a table that contains all supported values for the CPU and memory, where you can apply the right value in your task definition.

 | CPU Value | Memory Value | | ----------- | ------------------------------------- | | 256 (25 vCPU) | 0.5GB, 1GB and 2GB | | 512 (5 vCPU) | Min 1GB and Max 4GB, in 1GB increments | | 1024 (1 vCPU) | Min 2GB and Max 8GB, in 1GB increments | | 2048 (2 vCPU) | Min 4GB and Max 16GB, in 1GB increments | | 4096 (4 vCPU) | Min 8GB and Max 30GB, in 1GB increments |

 This tutorial will help you to define the right CPU and memory values for tasks hosted on Fargate.
 Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on Telegram.